 - Encounter headache after certain activities such as – bending down, getting up, standing up, coughing, sneezing, after a sexual activity or after any other intense exercise.

 - Have regular headache with a very strong personal history, but quite recently the episodes of attack have changed or new symptoms have manifested

 In general headache or migraine and the symptoms associated with them don’t require urgent medical care.
-However, when you go to see your doctor inform him or her about your case – particularly if you:
+However, when you go to see a migraine specialist doctor inform him or her about your case – particularly if you:

 - Have three or more headaches per week

 - Have headaches that are keeping up becoming severe and have become unmanageable.